dlinh-n/dlinh-n.github.io/pages/misc.md

 <br>

 ## Disclaimer
-The content and views presented on this website are under the full and sole responsibility of its author.
+The content and views expressed on this website are under sole responsibility of its author.